LukePappa/Ourism/text.md

-Your purpose is to surrender yourself utterly and completely to love.
+Your purpose is to love.